prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Analytics.md

 The GameSparks platform aggregates a wide range of analytics data and provides you with key performance trends and metrics that track player interaction with your game:
 * Most common reporting requirements for monitoring player interaction and engagement are covered.
-* If you have any special needs for analytics reporting, you can build custom screens through the *Manage* section of the portal - see below *Customising Analytics Reporting*.
+* If you have any special needs for analytics reporting, you can build custom screens through the *Manage* section of the portal - see below *Customizing Analytics Reporting*.

 The Configurator *Analytics* page contains four tabs:
 * **Overview**